blair55/blair55.src/content/blog/dynamodb-functional-wrapper.md

 If you need a feature-complete library then check out [FSharp.AWS.DynamoDB](https://github.com/fsprojects/FSharp.AWS.DynamoDB).

-This article mainly intends to show an example of domain modeling and the reader applicative, but the green-shoots of a more holistic DynamoDB library are visible!
+This article mainly intends to show an example of domain modeling and the reader applicative, but the green shoots of a new library are visible!

 Happy F# Advent Calendar 2019!